quii/learn-go-with-tests/json.md

 }
 ```

-Next we'll want to extend our test so that we can control exactly what data we want back.
+Next, we'll want to extend our test so that we can control exactly what data we want back.

 ## Write the test first